satish-shrestha-4u/Eniac-Discount-Strategy-Analysis/README.md

 - Revenue and discount analysis
 - Visual storytelling with charts

+## Purpose

+The purpose of this repository is to demonstrate my ability to clean real-world data, analyse business questions with Python and Pandas, create visual insights, and communicate recommendations clearly.

 ## Summary

 This project focuses on cleaning messy e-commerce data and analysing discount behaviour.
 The analysis helps assess whether discounts support Eniac’s business goals or create risks to revenue and brand positioning.

+## Key Insights

+- Discounting was common across many sales transactions.
+- The analysis did not show a clear revenue increase from higher discount levels.
+- Mid-range products generated strong order volume, while higher-value products played a larger role in revenue contribution.
+- Discount performance differed depending on the product category.

-## Purpose
+## Recommendations

-The purpose of this repository is to demonstrate my ability to clean real-world data, analyse business questions with Python and Pandas, create visual insights, and communicate recommendations clearly.
+- Use a more selective discount strategy instead of applying broad discounts across all products.
+- Focus promotions on specific products, categories, or seasonal sales periods.
+- Adjust discount decisions based on category-level performance.
+- Limit aggressive discounts on high-value products to protect margins and brand positioning.

 ## Repository Structure